Canon 40D vs Olympus E-M1X

 Travel and landscape photographers will find it useful that the E-M1X has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The E-M1X is a recent model that features in the current product line-up of Olympus.
-In contrast, the 40D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 40D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 40D and E-M1X can be found, respectively, in the Canon 40D Manual (free pdf) or the online Olympus E-M1X Manual.

 So what conclusions can be drawn?
 Is the Canon 40D better than the Olympus E-M1X or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.